vladikk/vladikk.github.com/content/post/source/2020-04-09-untangling-microservices.markdown

 That said, aiming for micro-interfaces is still a strong heuristic that addresses different types of coupling, such as functional, development, and semantic.
 But that’s a topic for another blog.

+## From Theory to Practice
+Unfortunately, we don't have an objective way to quantify the local and global complexities yet.
+On the other hand, we do have some design heuristics that can improve design of distributed systems.

+The main tip I want you to take away from this post is to continuously evaluate the public interfaces of your services:

+* What is the ratio of business and integration oriented endpoints in a given service?
+* Are there business-wise unrelated endpoints in a service?
+Would you be able to split them across two, or more, services without introducing integration-oriented endpoints?
+* If you were to merge two services, would that eliminate endpoints added for integrating original services?

+Use these heuristics for guiding the design of your services' boundaries and interfaces.

 ## Summary
 I want to sum it all up with an observation from Eliyahu Goldratt.
 In his books, he often repeated these words: